 The RF Output level control is provided by an automatic leveling loop and a programmable step attenuator.
 The programmable step attenuator and leveling loop provide 0.1 dB steps.
-These are controlled automatically by the system computer and drivers located on the audio board of the RF Modulator Module and found on the front panel of -50 models.
-The RF output is found on the edge of the RF Modulator Module accessible from the rear panel on -60 models.
+These are controlled automatically by the system computer and drivers located on the audio board of the RF Modulator Module and found on the front panel.
 The output can be set from 0 dBm to -127 dBm.
 The leveling loop is temperature and frequency response compensated.